Dororo (2019 TV series): Plot

 Although now feeling more affection towards Dororo, Hyakkimaru succumbs to his wrath when he is unable to save Dororo, who nearly drowns, because he does not have real arms.
-Hyakkkimaru returns to Daigo's village to recover his last body parts and once again battles Tahomaru and his assistants Mutsu and Hyogo who also made a pact with the demons to kill him.
+Hyakkkimaru returns to Daigo's village to recover his last body parts and once again battles Tahomaru and his assistants Mutsu and Hyogo after the three made a pact with the demons to kill him- resulting in Mutsu and Hyogo receiving one of Hyakkimaru's arms and Tahomaru receiving his eyes.
 As Mutsu and Hyogo die, Hyakkimaru recovers his arms and fights Tahomaru in his castle on fire.
 Through his brother's despair, Hyakkimaru sees parallels between their lives and spares him.
-Tahomaru rips off his own eyes to make Hyakkimaru recover his vision and Nui no Kata and Jukai lead him to Dororo as they die in the castle with Tahomaru.
+Tahomaru rips off his eyes to make Hyakkimaru recover his vision and Nui no Kata and Jukai lead him to Dororo as they die in the castle with Tahomaru.
 With Daigo's land destroyed, the feudal lord attempts to offer his son once again when Hyakkimaru spares him as he claims both can redeem themselves from killing people.
-Dororo then uses his father's treasure to rebuild the village while Hyakkimaru goes on a journey and accomplish Mio's dream of a field.
+Dororo then uses her father's treasure to rebuild the village while Hyakkimaru goes on a journey to accomplish Mio's dream of a field.
 The series ends with the grown Dororo running to happily welcome the returning Hyakkimaru.